Paulvitalis200/Store-Manager-Angular/README.md

 # Store-Manager
+Store Manager is an app that helps store owners manage sales and product inventory records.
+This application is for use by a store attendant and store owner.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

 ## Development server

+Ensure you have `node` and `npm` installed.
+Clone the repo and install all dependencies using `npm install`.
+Checkout to  the `develop`  branch.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Store Manager is an app that helps store owners manage sales and product inventory records.
-This application is for use by a store attendant and store owner.

 Login credentials:
 `email: vitalispaul48@live.com`